 - 10.1 The Executive Director of Finance & Resources is responsible for: - a.
 Determining the nature and level of insurance cover to be effected. - b.
-Effecting insurance cover and processing and settlement of all claims.
+Effecting insurance cover and processing and settlement of all claims. - 10.2 Budget Managers are responsible for: - a.

-- a.
 All new risks, properties or vehicles for which insurance is required. - b.
 Alterations affecting insurance arrangements. - c.
 Any loss, damage or claim.